StacDev/stac/packages/mirai/README.md

 ---

-Mirai is a Server-Driven UI (SDUI) library for Flutter.
+Mirai is a Server-Driven UI (SDUI) framework for Flutter.
 Mirai allows you to build beautiful cross-platform applications with JSON in real time.

 Developed with 💙 by [Mirai](https://buildmirai.dev/)